Creamy Classic Alfredo Sauce

 Total Time 15 minutes

 Alfredo sauce is the perfect Sauce for when you want a decadent meal without a lot of work.
-It’s a quick white sauce that takes just a few minutes and a handful of basic ingredients.
-One thing to note is that this Alfredo sauce recipe is a thinner cream and butter sauce, great for pasta dishes like Chicken Alfredo and Shrimp Alfredo.
+Add it to pasta dishes like Chicken Alfredo and Shrimp Alfredo.
 For a thicker sauce, try my Cream Cheese Alfredo Sauce Recipe.

 Sabrina’s Classic Alfredo Sauce Recipe